INTERNATIONAL FASHION MARKETING AND LUXURY BRANDING - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to understand core marketing concepts and theories and critically apply it to investigate a fashion marketing phenomenon.
-Group work enhances their team work ability, a useful skill in many business contexts, including the fashion industry.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their ability to understand core marketing concepts and theories and critically apply it in the context of fashion and luxury marketing.
+Group work will enhance the students team working ability, a useful skill in many business contexts, including the fashion industry.
 It also examines their capacity to communicate ideas to an audience and increases their public speaking skills.
 Students will also have the opportunity to reflect on their group work.
-This is an essential part of any process and the development of such skills are also supported by this assessment strategy.

 The assessments are designed to demonstrate;

-- the ability to understand complex fashion marketing problems and make suitable interpretations/ recommendations.
+- the ability to understand complex fashion and luxury marketing problems and make suitable interpretations/ recommendations

-- enable students to appreciate the complex and diverse role of marketing within the fashion industry;
+- enable students to appreciate the complex and diverse role of marketing within the fashion and luxury industries;

-- enable students to learn various core concepts or theories of marketing, and their useful applications in operating a fashion business;
+- enable students to learn various core concepts or theories of marketing, and their useful applications in operating a fashion/luxury business;

 - develop students' research, teamwork, and communication skills.